pailhat/discord-mechbot/README.md

 If you're a mech hobbyist that stumbled upon this I hope you find it useful!
 This is a side project I'm working on to learn Django/PostgreSQL that would also help me and my friends get stuff we want on mechmarket.
 It's up and functional but I'm still updating the UI for the site and some discord functionality (not related to notifying you about mechmarket posts).

-https://mechbot.panamahat.dev/ to set up alerts or you can host the whole thing yourself if you don't mind the trouble.
+https://mechbot.panamahat.dev/ to set up alerts or you can host the whole thing yourself if you don't mind the trouble, it's all here.